totalspectrum/spin2cpp/doc/basic.md

 ### REGISTER

-`register` is reserved as a keyword. `DIM REGISTER` will eventually declare register based variables, in much the same way that `DIM SHARED` declares shared variables.
+`register` is reserved as a keyword. `DIM REGISTER` will eventually declare global register based variables, in much the same way that `DIM SHARED` declares shared variables.

 ### REM